sigsum/sigsum/named-policy.md

 ## Procedure used to define policy

-To define a policy we need to decide a set of witnesses, how to group witnesses, a quorum rule, and a set of logs.
+To define a policy we need to decide a set of witnesses, a quorum definition (defined via witness groups), and a set of logs.
 We do it in this order:

 - First decide a set of witnesses
-- Then decide witness groups and quorum rule
+- Then decide a quorum definition
 - Then decide a set of logs

 Each of those steps is described in detail below.